Ananym/welcome-to-nexus/economy/crafting.md

 ### Fishing

 Visit a fishing NPC (e.g. outside Kugnae's fox cave) and say 'fish'.
+Clans will often have their own fishing NPCs.
 Different combinations of rod and bait produce different results.

 ### Farming